-Take these 4 easy steps to get started with investing for monthly income UK
+Take these 4 steps to get started with investing for monthly income UK

 Step 1: Choose an Investment

-Historically, stocks generate the best long-term return of the major asset classes.
+Historically, stocks generate strong long-term returns.
 Through investing in a company’s stock you become a shareholder and as such are entitled to a dividend payment, assuming the company pays a dividend.

-The first consideration when investing for a retirement income is does the dividend-yielding company you plan to invest in have sufficient internal resources (profits) to maintain and/or grow its dividend?
-In other words is it a good quality company in terms of its balance sheet.
-Make sure to invest in companies that have a good return on the equity they employ, has a positive net income out of which to pay the dividend and low – or no – debt.
+The first consideration when investing for a retirement income is whether the dividend-yielding company you plan to invest in has sufficient internal resources (profits) to maintain and/or grow its dividend.
+In other words is it a quality company in terms of its balance sheet.
+Make sure to invest in companies that have a return on the equity they employ, has a positive net income out of which to pay the dividend and low – or no – debt.
 Also check for how many years the dividend stock has been paying the dividend and whether it has been increasing.
-Stocks exhibiting consistent dividend growth is the sweet spot for income investors – these will be seen as the best dividend stocks.
+Dividend stocks exhibiting consistent dividend growth is the sweet spot for income investors.

 - Free cash flow

 Also, free cash flow is another important metric as it means that a company has the resources not just to thrive but to survive through any general downturn in the economy.
 Taken together these are all signs of the durability and consistency of the income streaming which will be crucial when thinking about how to invest money monthly to maintain a steady monthly income.

 Dividend yield is a measure of how much the company pays in dividend annually compared to its share price.
 A dividend yield of anywhere between 2% and 6% is reasonable, with a figure near or above 8% a red flag.
 If a company pays out too much to share holders in dividends it might either it is not reinvesting profits in the company operations or it is borrowing or selling assets in order to push up and/or maintain the dividend.

 - Dividend payout ratio